Radexman/user-management-table/README.md

 # **User Management Table**

 ## **Overview**

-This project is a **User Management Table** built for a junior developer assignment.
 The app fetches users from the JSONPlaceholder API and displays them in a table with dynamic filtering options.
 The user can filter the table by name, username, email, or phone.
 The application also includes a dark mode toggler and has been thoroughly tested for reliability and accuracy.

 Before starting the development, I created a **hi-fidelity wireframe** using Figma to visualize the design and functionality of the application.